-The Investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 What investment strategy does this financial product follow?

-This fund follows an equity strategy.
+This fund follows a strategy based on equities.

 Further details of the investment strategy can be found in the special section of the sales prospectus and the Special Terms and Conditions of Investment.